Human rights in South Sudan: Ethnic violence

 During the war for independence, more southerners died at each other's hands than were killed by northerners as a result of the infighting.
 In the Bor massacre in 1991, an estimated 2000 civilians were killed by SPLA-Nasir and armed Nuer civilians and another estimated 25,000 died from the resulting famine in the following years.

 In 2010, prior to South Sudanese independence the following year, the CIA issued a warning that "over the next five years ... a new mass killing or genocide is most likely to occur in southern Sudan."
-The Nuer White Army of the Lou Nuer released a statement to "wipe out the entire Murle tribe on the face of the earth as the only solution to guarantee long-term security of Nuer’s cattle."
+The Nuer White Army of the Lou Nuer released a statement to "wipe out the entire Murle tribe on the face of the earth as the only solution to guarantee long-term security of Nuer's cattle."
 Activists, including Minority Rights Group International, warned of genocide in Jonglei.

-The South Sudanese Civil War has killed up to 300,000 civilians, including notable atrocities such as the 2014 Bentiu massacre.
+The South Sudanese Civil War has killed up to 300,000 civilians, including notable atrocities such as the Nuer massacre and 2014 Bentiu massacre.
 There are ethnic undertones between the Dinka and Nuer in the fighting.
 The United Nations rights office has described the situation in the country as "one of the most horrendous human rights situations in the world."
 It accused the army and allied militias as allowing fighters to rape women as form of payment, as well as raid cattle in an agreement of "do what you can, take what you can."
 A 2015 United Nations report accused the army of gang raping and burning alive of girls and women.
 A 2015 African Union report accused both sides of rape, torture and forced cannibalism.

 On 23 September 2020, the Amnesty International stated that serious human rights violations continued even after the formation of the Revitalized Transitional Government of National Unity.
-The worrying UN reports indicated that fighting between ethnic groups surged dramatically and more organized forces started participating in the violence.
+The UN reports indicated that fighting between ethnic groups surged dramatically and more organized forces started participating in the violence.
 The violence resulted in abductions of civilians, killings of hundreds of civilians, sexual violence and the displacement of thousands.